-2.4.
-Trademark Claims
+4. Trademark Claims

 Trademark Claims is a set of services that creates awareness of possible trademark encumbrances for proposed or actual domain name registrations, as well as providing notification to rights holders that their Clearinghouse record matches a recently registered domain name.
 Occurring during a period of at least the first sixty (60) days of general registration in a participating TLD, the Trademark Claims service requires that every requested domain name is checked by the registry/registrar for trademark claims.
-Every matching claim selected by the rights holder from the possible matches defined by the matching rules must be displayed to the prospective domain name registrant prior to domain name registration, and every domain name registration must include acknowledgement of all displayed claims.
-Every domain name registered which matches one or more Clearinghouse records must generate appropriate notices to rights holders or their agents.
+Every matching claim selected by the rights holder from the possible matches defined by the matching rules must be displayed to the prospective domain name registration must include acknowledgement of all displayed claims.
+Every domain name registrate notices to rights holders or their agents.